 Constantine I, Contemporary Imitation, VLPP type

-Con/ Good Very Fine for the type; Glossy green patina with earthen fill; typically blundered legends and details
+Con/ Good Very Fine for the type; Glossy dark brown; typically blundered legends and details

 Okay, this is what the coin should be: